UCL-BLIC/legion-buildscripts/cytofpipe/v1.0/README.md

 <br />

 After indicating which samples belong to each condition, expression data are transformed (using the arcsin hyperbolic transform) and scaled, and cell populations are indentified in every sample using hierarchical clustering based on selected markers.
-Abundance of each cell population in each sample is calculated, and these are used to identify the cell populations that are likely to be predictive (pamr, glmnet) or correlated (sam) with the experimental/clinical endpoint.
-Briefly, predictive models identify subsets of cluster properties that are the best predictors of the experimental endpoint.
-Correlative models detect subsets of cluster properties that are correlated with the experimental endpoint but that are not necessarily accurate predictors of an experimental outcome.
+Sample features are calculated (either abundance of cell populations in each sample [default], or median expression of specific markers in a cluster), and these are used to identify the features (cell populations or markers) that are likely to be predictive (pamr, glmnet) or correlated (sam) with the experimental/clinical endpoint.
+Briefly, predictive models identify the fewest number of markers needed to predict the experimental endpoint.
+Correlative models detect all the markers that are correlated with the experimental endpoint but that are not necessarily accurate predictors of an experimental outcome.
 Among the predictive models, 'pamr' can be used with 2 or more groups, whereas 'glmnet' can only deal with 2 groups or continuous endpoint measures.

 - *Note 1*: Citrus requires 8 or more samples in each experimental group.
 Running Citrus with fewer than 8 samples per group will likely produce spurious results.
 - *Note 2*: To ensure that each sample is equally represented in the clustering, by default Citrus selects an equal number of events from each sample (10,000) that are combined and clustered together.
 This can be changed with the **--all** and **--downsample NUM** arguments.
+- *Note 3*: By default, cytofpipe --citrus runs in "abundances" mode.
+You can change to "medians" mode using the **--medians FILE** parameter by supplying a list of amrkers used for median calculation. *Markers that were selected for clustering should not be selected again for statistics (for example, you might want to use surface markers for clustering and phospho-specific signal for analysis).*
-- *Note 3*: By default, clusters (cell populations) of size lower than 5% of the total number of clustered events will be ignored.
+- *Note 4*: By default, clusters (cell populations) of size lower than 5% of the total number of clustered events will be ignored.
 If you wish to change the minimum cluster size threshold please contact me.
-- *Note 4*: Parameters must be measured on the same channels in each file, the same parameters must be measured in all FCS files (no extras or missing parameters in any FCS file) and measured parameters and channels must appear in the same order in each FCS file.
+- *Note 5*: Parameters must be measured on the same channels in each file, the same parameters must be measured in all FCS files (no extras or missing parameters in any FCS file) and measured parameters and channels must appear in the same order in each FCS file.
+- *Note 6*: Due to the stochastic nature of the citrus algorithm, is recommended to run (repeat) the analysis at least 3 times to make sure the results are not false positives.
-- *Note 5*: Cytofpipe v1.0 runs citrus_0.08
+- *Note 7*: Cytofpipe v1.0 runs citrus_0.08

 Cytofpipe assumes that the data have been properly preprocessed beforehand, i.e., that  normalisation, debarcoding and compensation (if flow) were done properly, and that all the debris, doublets, and live_neg events were removed before analysis.
 For flow cytometry data, raw FCS file data must be compensated.
 Compensation matrices stored in FCS files will not be applied when running Cytofpipe in --citrus mode.